TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 1/2 Corinthians 1.13.md

 ---

-For we write no other things unto you, than what ye read or even acknowledge, and I hope ye will acknowledge unto the end:
+For we write no other things to you, than what you read or even acknowledge, and I hope you will acknowledge to the end;